dballif/StoryBoard/PLANS.md

 blockchain, so the Storyboard could be traded.

 ## Ideas to Implement
- - [] Landing Page
+ - [x] Landing Page
- - [] Text Box for Project Name
+ - [x] Text Box for Project Name
- - [] Text Box for Single Frame Prompt
+ - [x] Text Box for Single Frame Prompt
- - [] Text Box for negative Prompt
+ - [x] Text Box for negative Prompt
- - [] Button To Run Diffusion
+ - [x] Button To Run Diffusion
- - [] Stable Diffusion Backend for Single Frame
+ - [x] Stable Diffusion Backend for Single Frame
- - [] Button to add & delete a frame
- - [] Backend for storing multiple prompts
+ - [x] Backend for storing multiple prompts
- - [] Backend for running multiple diffusions
+ - [x] Backend for running multiple diffusions
  - [] Some sort of loading page
  - [] Share Buttons (Email, LinkedIn, Insta, Facebook)
+ - [] Download button
  - [] About Page (What, Why, Link to Repo, Donation Button)
  - [] Brainstorm How to run in background and alert user when done
+ - [] Randomize/obfuscate the project title part of the image name.
+These can be stored seperately and then revisted later
+ - [] Authentication?
+ - [] Threading?